THE EARLY YEARS (1997-2001)

 They also began their international touring career - conducting two conventional tours of Ireland (2007) and Scotland (2008), and two bus-tours of Ireland (2011) and Scotland (2013), and performing in two dozen concert-venues overall.

-In the meantime, the band began searching for someone to fill Rachel's figuratively gigantic shoes.
-They captured the interest of a young up-and-coming fiddler/vocalist, but conversations petered out before rehearsals could begin.
+In the meantime, we began searching for someone to fill Rachel's figuratively gigantic shoes.
+We captured the interest of a young up-and-coming fiddler/vocalist, but conversations petered out before rehearsals could begin.

-The band then called upon Houston's Kristen Jensen (fiddle, vocals, accordion, percussion...
+We then called upon Houston's Kristen Jensen (fiddle, vocals, accordion, percussion...
 Poor Man's Fortune, Earl Grey In the Morning, Gypsy Dance Theatre) to round out the band.
-Kristen began rehearsing with the band in the Summer of 2015, and performing with the band in January of 2016.
-Personal circumstances pulled Kristen away from the band after a half-dozen performances.
+Kristen began rehearsing with us in the Summer of 2015, and performing with us in January of 2016.
+Personal circumstances pulled Kristen away from the band after a half-dozen performances, and we relied on Rachel to finish out the 2017 season.